 When you arrive at the session, our team who are hosting the session will welcome you.

 Your appointment has three key parts and you usually stay with your dog throughout the whole process.
 However, due to coronavirus, dogs are currently coming into donation sessions on their own.
 We will discuss this with you when booking your appointment.
 Whether you are with your dog or they come in alone, the process is the same:

 - First, your dog receives a pre-donation health check from our vet.
 This is to check they are fit and healthy to donate and includes:

 - Going through their health history

-- Carefully clip and clean two small areas of your dog's neck
+- Clipping and cleaning two small areas of your dog’s neck

-- Take a small blood sample and run some tests to ensure that your dog is fit to donate
+- A small blood sample and some tests

-You are then ready to go home.
-We advise that dogs rest for the rest of the day and can go back to their normal routine the following day.
+Following donation, we advise that dogs rest for the rest of the day and can go back to their normal routine the next day.